aimeerivers/watchthis-media-service/README.md

 The watchthis-media-service is responsible for:

-- ✅ Storing and managing media items (YouTube videos, articles, music, etc.)
+- ✅ Storing media URLs in a centralized repository (YouTube videos, articles, music, etc.)
-- 🚧 Extracting metadata from media URLs (Phase 2)
+- 🚧 Automatically extracting metadata from media URLs via queue processing (Phase 2)
 - ✅ Providing media search and filtering capabilities
 - ✅ Validating and categorizing media content
 - 🚧 Generating preview images and summaries (Phase 2)

+**Note**: This service acts as a **read-only repository** for known media links.
+Once added, media items cannot be edited or deleted through the API, ensuring data integrity and consistency.

 This service is part of the WatchThis microservice ecosystem and integrates with: